Search thousands of UK images

-I had two choices, buy a van and convert or buy a motorhome and convert some of it.
 So after nearly 15 months of looking for the right vehicle, I bought the ford transit tribute 2.2 LT with 140 BHP with the sports X pack.
-Knowing these big white vans are not built to be lived in I set to work to make it a home on wheels.
+Which is ideal as a base for my DIY home build.

 The to-do list